-ATB200/AT2221 consists of a recombinant human GAA enzyme with an optimized structure (ATB200), administered with a small molecule pharmacological chaperone (AT2221).
+AT-GAA consists of an artificially created human GAA enzyme with an optimized structure (ATB200) that’s administered with a small molecule pharmacological chaperone (AT2221).

-ATB200 compensates for the lack of natural GAA enzyme while the chaperone AT2221 stabilizes the structure of ABT200 that could be partially disrupted during drug delivery.
-(Chaperones are designed to enhance the structural stability or correct folding of proteins).
+ATB200 compensates for the lack of natural GAA enzyme in patients while the chaperone AT2221 stabilizes the structure of ABT200, which would otherwise be partially disrupted during the delivery of the treatment.
+Chaperones are designed to enhance the structural stability or correct the misfolding of proteins.

-ATB200/AT2221 is currently being investigated in an open-label Phase 1/2 clinical trial (NCT02675465) in patients with Pompe disease.
-The study’s objectives is to evaluate the safety, tolerability, pharmacokinetics (the drug’s movement in the body), pharmacodynamics (the drug’s effects on the body), and efficacy of ATB200/AT2221 over an 18-week primary treatment period followed by a long-term extension study.
+AT-GAA is currently being investigated in an open-label Phase 1/2 clinical trial (NCT02675465) in patients with Pompe disease.
+The study’s objectives are to evaluate the safety, tolerability, pharmacokinetics (movement in the body), pharmacodynamics (effects on the body), and efficacy of AT-GAA over an 18-week primary treatment period followed by a long-term extension study.

 The trial enrolled 20 patients, 15 of whom have previously been treated with enzyme replacement therapy (ERT).

-Preliminary results from the trial showed that patients treated with ATB200/AT2221 for up to 12 months showed improvements in motor function measured by the six-minute walk test and in respiratory function measured by forced vital capacity, as well as durable reductions in biomarkers of muscle damage.
+Preliminary results from the trial showed that patients treated with AT-GAA for up to 12 months showed improvements in motor function as measured by the six-minute walk test (6MWT) and in respiratory function as measured by forced vital capacity (FVC), as well as durable reductions in biomarkers of muscle damage.